grindinggear/skilltree-export/README.md

 ## Notable Changes

+### 3.18.1
+---
+We have changed all image assets to now use spritesheets.
+These will be supplied with each data release from now on.

 ### 3.17.0
 ---
 The amount of nodes per orbit has changed to give us more angles to work with.